VERSIÓN ESPAÑOL ENGLISH VERSION

 Specifically, three (3) key objectives are pursued:

-- By the end of the course, participants will understand the concept of Risk Communication, identifying its basic components and guiding principles for best practices in its development, especially during health emergencies.
+- By the end of the course, participants will understand the concept of Risk Communication, identify its basic components and guide principles for best practices in its development, especially during health emergencies.

 - Participants will employ skills and tools to communicate risks in a timely manner to target audiences and key stakeholders during health emergencies.

-- Participants will utilize consistent planning processes for communicational response throughout the phases of emergency management, which include preparation, mitigation, and response to multiple threats.
+- Participants will utilize consistent planning processes for communication response throughout the phases of emergency management, which include preparation, mitigation, and response to multiple threats.

 The course provides an opportunity for public health workers to develop competencies related to risk communication and community engagement strategies in health emergencies and to gain theoretical knowledge of technical concepts that underpin risk communication as a fundamental capacity of the International Health Regulations (2005).